Made available with the permission of the World Future Society, Bethesda, MD

 If we succeed in the last alternative, we will find ourselves in a very different world from what we know now and we will find ourselves thinking in a very different way.
 For one thing, we will no longer be living in a world of unbridled self-expression and self-indulgence or in a world of reverence for the individual, but in one whose rule is: Express self, but only so that all life can continue.
 It may well be a world which, in comparison to this one, is rather restrictive and authoritarian, but this will not be the authority of forcibly taken, God-given or self-serving power; rather it will be the authority of knowledge and necessity.
 The purpose of G-T man will be to bring the earth back to equilibrium so that life upon it can survive, and this involves learning to act within the limits inherent in the balance of life.
 We may find such vital human concerns as food and procreation falling under strict regulation, while in other respects society will be free not only from any form of compulsion but also from prejudice and bigotry.
 Almost certainly it will be a society in which renewable resources play a far greater role than they do today: wood, wind and tide may be used for energy; cotton and wool for clothing, and possibly even bicycles and horses for short trips.
 Yet while more naturalistic than the world we know today, at the same time the G-T world will be unimaginably more advanced technologically; for unlike F-S man, G-T man will have no fear of technology and will understand its consequences.
 He will truly know when to use it and when not to use it, rather than being bent on using it whenever possible as E-R man has done.

-The psychological keynote of a society organized according the G-T thinking will be freedom from inner compulsiveness and rigidifying anxiety.
+The psychological keynote of a society organized according to G-T thinking will be freedom from inner compulsiveness and rigidifying anxiety.
 G-T man, who exists today in ever increasing numbers, does not fear death, nor God, nor his fellow man.
 Magic and superstition hold no sway over him.
 He is not mystically minded, though he lives in the most mysterious of ‘mystic’ universes.
 The G-T individual lives in a world of paradoxes.
 He knows that his personal life is absolutely unimportant, but because it is part of life there is nothing more important in the world.
-G-T man enjoys a good meal or good company when it is there, but doesn't not miss it when it is not.
+G-T man enjoys a good meal or good company when it is there, but doesn't miss it when it is not.
 He requires little, compared to his E-R ancestor, and gets more pleasure from simple things than F-S man thinks he (F-S man) gets.
 G-T man knows how to get what is necessary to his existence and doesn't not want to waste time getting what is superfluous.
 More than E-R man before him, he knows what power is, not to create and use it, but he also knows how limited is its usefulness.
 That which alone commands his unswerving loyalty, and in whose cause he is ruthless, is the continuance of life on this earth.

 The G-T way of life will be so different from any that we have known up to now that its substance is very difficult to transmit.
 Possibly the following will help: G-T man will explode at what he does not like, but he will not be worked up or angry about it.
 He will get satisfaction out of doing well but will get no satisfaction from praise for having done so.
 Praise is anathema to him.
 He is egoless, but terribly concerned with the rightness of his own existence.
 He is detached from and unaffected by social realities, but has a very clear sense of their existence.
 In living his life he constantly takes into account his personal qualities, his social situation, his body, and his power, but they are of no great concern to him.
 They are not terribly important to him unless they are terribly important to you.
 He fights for himself but is not defensive.
 He has no anxiety or irrational doubt but he does feel fear; he seeks to do better, but is not ambitious.
 He will strive to achieve- but through submission, not domination.
 He enjoys the best of life, of sex, of friends, and comfort that is provided, but he is not dependent on them.